citizenfx/fivem-docs/content/docs/scripting-reference/runtimes/lua/functions/GetPlayerIdentifiers.md

 title: GetPlayerIdentifiers
 ---

-Returns a table containing all of the player’s identifiers.
+Returns a table containing all of the player's identifiers.

 ### Syntax